TEAM

 OPPORTUNITY EXPLORATION

-Specifically, we identified opportunities to:
+Specifically, I identified opportunities to:

 Enhance filtering to help customers quickly identify relevant options